transferzero/api-documentation/_docs/transaction-flow.md

 # Cancelling recipients and transactions

-In case there are errors with the payout and you wish to cancel it, you can do so by calling the `DELETE /v1/recipients/[TRANSFERZERO_RECIPIENT_ID]` endpoint, where `TRANSFERZERO_RECIPIENT_ID` is the id of the recipient (and NOT the transaction).
+In case there are errors with the payout, or you want to revoke the cash pickup reference number for a cash transaction you can initiate a cancellation request.
+To do that call the `DELETE /v1/recipients/[TRANSFERZERO_RECIPIENT_ID]` endpoint, where `TRANSFERZERO_RECIPIENT_ID` is the id of the recipient (and NOT the transaction).
 If the recipient can be cancelled, this request, once processed, will cancel it.
 If the transaction was funded from an internal balance, it will then also be refunded.

 <div class="alert alert-info" markdown="1">
-**Note!** Cancelling is only available if the `may_cancel` field is on the recipient true.
+**Note!** You can cancel either cash transactions, or transactions where the `may_cancel` field is on the recipient `true`.
 </div>

 <div class="alert alert-warning" markdown="1">